 In general, your goal is to play defensively until Transfusion is sufficiently leveled to swap damage favorably.
 This means staying near your tower and only attacking minions to finish them.
 Transfusion's instantaneous damage will even allow you to farm under your tower, so let the enemy push.
 Being defensive also means dissuading friendly ganks.
 Vladimir's early damage is very low and he has no real crowd control to prevent the target from escaping.
 At best, ganks will be a waste of the jungler's time; at worst, it will get you killed when the enemy jungler intervenes.

-Begin the match with three Health Potions and Boots of Speed.
+Begin the match with three Health Potions and Boots.
 You'd be right to question, "Why not start with Amplifying Tome so that I can rush Hextech Revolver."
 Let me submit three things for your consideration.
 (1) Transfusion is very ineffective at healing Vladimir for the first few levels, healing at roughly 1.25-5.00 HP per second for champion levels one through six.
 It's so little that one wrong move could easily force you out of lane.
 The extra twenty AP from Amplifying Tome will only increase the healing effect by 5 HP per cast.
 Vladimir needs more early game sustainability than that; the health potions permit him to stay in lane until he can afford Sorcerer's Shoes.
 (2) Rushing Hextech Revolver is tempting because of the 12% spellvamp.
 Spellvamp, however, means nothing if you're not dealing significant damage.
-Buying Boots of Speed will afford you an earlier purchase of Sorcerer's Shoes which will increase your damage enough to make spellvamp quite rewarding.
+Buying Boots will afford you an earlier purchase of Sorcerer's Shoes which will increase your damage enough to make spellvamp quite rewarding.
 Most casters start the game with around 30 magic resistance.
 With Sorcerer's Shoes and the appropriate runes, you'll be penetrating all of that; the damage will be frightening.
 (3) A lot of middle lane capable champions, Nidalee, Karthus, Ziggs, Xerath, Ahri, Brand, etc, have potent skill shot spells -- spells that have to be aimed and have a certain travel time.
 Dodging these consistently will pose a problem for them.
 Having missed their shot leaves you a window of safety to close on them, cast Transfusion and retreat to safety.
-The movement speed afforded by Boots of Speed and early Sorcerer's Shoes requires skill in order to capitalize upon, but it will win fights for you outright and enable you to better participate in ganks and rescues.
+The movement speed afforded by Boots and early Sorcerer's Shoes requires skill in order to capitalize upon, but it will win fights for you outright and enable you to better participate in ganks and rescues.

 Farm defensively in lane until you have at least 750 gold.
 Return to base to buy Sorcerer's Shoes and use Teleport if you have it to return to lane quickly.
 This quick purchase will let you throw your weight around in lane without compromising farm or tower.